 Constant of Proportionality Worksheets

 The constant of proportionality is the ratio between two variables y and x.
 Interpret the constant of proportionality as the slope of the linear relationship y = kx.
-Find the proportional relationship between x and y values to solve this set of worksheets that comprise graphs, equations, and tables.
+Find the proportional relationship between x and y values to solve this set of pdf worksheets that comprise graphs, equations, and tables.
 Students will also learn to find the missing values in tables based on the constant of proportionality k, so derived.
+These printable worksheets are specially designed for students of grade 7 and grade 8.
 Click on the 'Free' icon to sample our worksheets.

-Use the slope of each graph to identify the constant of proportionality, k.
+7th grade students should use the slope of each graph to identify the constant of proportionality, k.
 Then, find the proportional relationship between the x and y coordinates by applying the formula y = kx.

-Rewrite each equation in the form of y = kx, where 'k' represents the constant of proportion.
-There are ten problems in each worksheet.
+8th grade students should rewrite each equation in the form of y = kx, where 'k' represents the constant of proportion.
+There are ten problems in each pdf worksheet.

 Examine the x and y values provided in each table to find the constant of proportionality, k.
 Then, replace the value of k in y = kx to obtain the proportional relationship between x and y.